-In these stages, the cancers have spread into nearby structures, and tissues with the stage IVC cancers have spread to other body parts like the lungs.
-Oral cancers of these stages are treated with chemo, cetuximab, or a combination of the two.
-Radiation may also be utilized to help relieve the cancer symptoms and prevent new problems from arising.
+In these stages, the cancers have spread into nearby structures, and tissues with stage IVC cancers have spread to other body parts like the lungs.
+Chemotherapy, cetuximab, or a combination of the two are used to treat oral cancers in this stage.
+Radiation can also treat cancer symptoms and stop further issues from developing.

 Recurrent Oral Cancer

-- The overall five-year survival rate for people with oral cancer is at 65 percent.
+- The five-year survival rate for people with oral cancer is 65%.

-- For people whose cancer has spread to surrounding organs or tissues or the regional lymph nodes, the overall five-year survival rate is at 64 percent.
+- For people whose cancer has spread to surrounding organs or tissues or the regional lymph nodes, the five-year survival rate is 64%.

-- For people whose cancer has spread to distant body parts, the overall five-year survival rate is at 39 percent.
+- For people whose cancer has spread to distant body parts, the five-year survival rate is 39%.

 Is Oral Cancer Preventable?

-- Quit smoking or chewing tobacco products as they expose the mouth cells to harmful, cancer-causing chemicals
+- Quit smoking or chewing tobacco because it exposes your mouth cells to cancer-causing chemicals.

-- Eat foods rich in vitamins and antioxidants.
+- Consume food that is high in vitamins and antioxidants.

 - Wear chapstick with sunscreen to protect your lips from excessive sun exposure.